alx9r/BootstraPS/readme.md

     when Save-WebFile connects to the server.
 CertificateValidator is invoked by the system callback with its own runspace and session state.
-Because of this, the commands in the CertificateValidator scriptblock do not have access to the variables and modules at the Save-WebFile call site.
+Because of this, the commands in the CertificateValidator scriptblock do not have direct access to the variables and modules at the Save-WebFile call site.

     BootstraPS exports a number of commands to help with validating certificates.
 Those commands are available to the CertificateValidator